 What is propane?

-Propane — sometimes known as liquefied petroleum gas, or LPG — is a gas normally compressed and stored as a liquid.
+Propane is a hydrocarbon(C3H8), also known as Liquefied Petroleum Gas or LPG, is a gas normally compressed and stored as a liquid.
 It is nontoxic, colorless, and virtually odorless; an identifying odor (ethyl mercaptan) is added so it can be detected.
 Propane is commonly used for space and water heating, for cooking, and as fuel for engine applications such as forklifts, farm irrigation engines, fleet vehicles, and buses; however, its applications are rapidly growing due to new technology developments.
-When used as vehicle fuel, propane is known as propane AutoGas.
+When used as vehicle fuel, propane is known as Propane AutoGas.

 Where does propane come from?

 - Strong growth in propane supply is expected to come from the Marcellus shale play in the northeastern U.S. Industry observers estimate the Marcellus shale alone can supply more than two billion gallons of propane per year.

 - Because of the drastic increase in U.S. sources of propane, the U.S. produces more than enough propane to meet current demand and became a net exporter of propane in 2011.

 Who uses propane?